RTFC Homepage

 Bug fix:

-if a file has been prepared in Braille in such a way that a line break follows each page break, the resulting additional blank line is ignored in the print output.
+If a file was prepared in Braille such that a line break follows every page break, the resulting extra blank line is now ignored in print output.

 Bug fix: